Search our site

 If you were seriously physically abused or sexually abused at an eligible school, you were able to apply to the Independent Assessment Process for a payment.

-For more information on the Independent Assessment Process, see the Independent Assessment Process website, or call the Aboriginal Affairs and Northern Development Canada’s information line at 1-877-635-2648 (no charge), from 8 am – 8 pm (Eastern Standard Time).
+For more information on the Independent Assessment Process, see the Independent Assessment Process website.
+Or call Aboriginal Affairs and Northern Development Canada’s information line at 1-877-635-2648 (no charge), from 8 am – 8 pm (Eastern Standard Time).

 Any student who lived at an eligible school was able to apply for compensation called a Common Experience Payment.